API Latency Monitoring: Identifying and Addressing Issues

 -

 User Experience: Users expect near-instantaneous responses.
 Each 100ms of added latency can reduce conversion rates by up to 7%.
+Low latency is crucial for maintaining high user engagement, as delays can frustrate users and decrease satisfaction.

 -